ALEXANDER III: HIS LIFE AND REIGN

 As with her Rasputin book, the author began this project without pre-conceived ideas about her subject.
 This book provides a comprehensive examination of the interconnecting social and political issues from the reigns of Nikolai I (his grandfather), Alexander II (his father) and lastly unfolds with that of Alexander III himself.
 Together the components of this book offer new insights about the nature of the monarchic government in Russia during the latter part of the 19th century.
 The book is also a poignant story about a down-to-earth and dutiful man who honored the memory of his deceased brother and mother and deeply loved his family life.

 Adding to the unique quality of this book, Nelipa once again relies on Russian primary sources which include diaries, letters, courtroom documents as well as memoirs and newspapers of the day all translated by the author and which have never been previously brought together.
-Extensive annotations, several appendices and a comprehensive index add rigor to this work.
+Extensive annotations, several appendices and more than 200 illustrations add rigor to this work.

 Alexander III ruled between two turbulent and tragic periods in Russian history Ė the reigns of Alexander II and Nikolai II.
 Her book begins by revealing Alexanderís fondness for his grandfather Nikolai I, and then discusses the caring relationship with his older brother and heir, Tsesarevich Nikolai Alexandrovich, which takes in the harrowing details that surrounded Niksaís dying days and how it affected Alexander and also his mother, the Empress Mariya Alexandrovna.
 From letters and diary excerpts, we discover why Alexander wanted at first to give up his newly acquired right to the throne.
 Nelipa also sheds new light about Alexanderís early relationship with and subsequent marriage to a Danish princess and upon the subject of his younger brother Grand Duke Sergei Alexandrovichís marriage.
 Using excerpts from an assortment of letters, Alexanderís war service during the Russo-Turkish War is revealed before the discussion turns to the nucleus of this section of her book Ė terrorism in Russia and Alexander IIís assassination.
 Never before has an author discussed how Alexander IIís death had impacted on the Romanov family using political and social scenarios.